-There really wasn’t a question about whether or not we would be keeping our foundling.
+There really wasn’t a question about whether or not we would be keeping this little foundling.

 As luck would have it, one of the pet stores in the area had a walk-in vet clinic set up that weekend so we were able to set up a visit and make sure everything was okay.

 I had been playing around with names, flipping back and forth with ideas like Cosette and Diana (which I was favoring since this was the same weekend as Prince Harry and Megan’s wedding).
 Willow became another contender soon after and became my top choice.

 However, all of these ideas went out the window after the vet informed us that our kitten was indeed male.